Differentiate Your Practice: Tyson Downs Interviewed By Howard Farran, DDS Of Dentistry of Dentistry Uncensored

 Tyson: So, that's a report, we use very special software that goes and looks up your business and it puts in...you put a your information and then we pull back what you're ranking for, the different keywords you rank for, and we scour the web and look at references over to your site.
 Are you listed on Yelp?

 If so, you know, is that information correct?
-What's your Google My Business information, is that correct?
+What's your Google Business Profile information, is that correct?
 And we let you know where you're ranking and how you compare versus some of the competition.
 The main thing is, you may think that you're doing well but, hey, go run this report and we'll show you some areas of opportunity where you can improve.

 Howard: And that usually does?